 Smart home device alerts New Mexico authorities to alleged assault

+A smart home device alerted authorities to an alleged assault at a residence in New Mexico earlier this week.
 Eduardo Barros was house-sitting with his girlfriend and her daughter Sunday night at a residence in Tijeras, some 15 miles east of Albuquerque.
-The couple got into an argument and the altercation became physical, according to the Bernalillo County Sheriff Department's spokesperson, Deputy Felicia Romero.

 Add your comments below